Cognition and Neural Plasticity

 Our research involves advanced signal processing and data mining, as well as computational modeling.

-The Sirota Lab is part of the Bernstein Center for Computational Neuroscience Munich and the Munich Cluster for Systems Neurology.
+The Sirota Lab is part of the Bernstein Center for Computational Neuroscience Munich.